aligurbuz/laravel-api/README.md

 The arrow method of the ResponseFormatter class is directly invoked and the system automatically returns a specified pattern to you.

 # Response Service Class
-The response format is managed with the App / Services / Response.php class.
+The response format is managed with the App/Services/Response.php class.
 You can change it as you wish according to your project.
 The important thing is to be able to return a stable format for the client everywhere.
 So just write what you want to do in the controller and don't scramble for the format.
 This api app will automatically return you a pattern.

 An example 200 response format: